 “I've received excellent support from Medacs Healthcare.
 My consultant is both thoughtful and understanding."

 "The support I have received is great and the reminders to keep up with mandatory training and current practices are invaluable, and if I ever have any issues, I know that help is only a phone call away.
 No problem is too trivial and I find this very reassuring.”

 Keen to learn more about gaining nursing experience in a prison setting?
-Contact us today to learn more about how we can support you in becoming a prison nurse.
-To register your interest, simply get in touch with our experienced Prison Nursing team via email or call 01785 256 434.
-Alternatively, please complete the form below:
+Register with us today to learn more about how we can support you in becoming a prison nurse.